thediyblogger/blog/content/blog/how-to-drive-4x-more-traffic-to-your-blog-with-pinterest-seo.md

 5. Over time, be active on Pinterest.
 That means regularly pinning on many of your boards.
 The more you do this and populate your boards with high quality content, others will find you interesting and the Pinterest algorithm will help you increase your reach.
 Be careful though, don't pin anything and everything - be human, else this could also hurt you.
 In other words, avoid pinning 100 pins within 5 minutes.
 Spread them out throughout the day like you would with your personal account.
 6. Pin your own content!
 This is the most critical piece.
 As you publish content to your blog, make sure you pin it to your relevant boards.

-## How Do I now start driving real traffic with Pinterest?
+## How do I start driving real traffic with Pinterest?

 Okay, so you got your basic Pinterest profile set up and you are starting to become an influencer with the type of content you are pinning.
 Unfortunately, only pinning other users pins won't sky rocket your reach.